SBA 7(a) Loans: The Essential Guide

 Pilot Loan Program: SBA Community Advantage

-The SBA will occasionally run a pilot or temporary loan structure in the 7(a) program.
+The SBA occasionally runs a pilot or temporary loan structure within the 7(a) program.
 The Community Advantage loan is scheduled to run through September 30, 2024.
 The program provides funding to small businesses in underserved communities.

 What is the Interest Rate for SBA 7(a) Loans?

-SBA interest rates are tied to the prime rate; a borrowing benchmark banks use to set rates on consumer loans.
-The prime rate changes based on actions by the Federal Reserve Board.
+SBA interest rates are tied to the prime rate, a borrowing benchmark banks use to set rates on consumer loans—the prime rate changes in response to actions taken by the Federal Reserve Board.

-Borrowers get either a variable interest rate, which fluctuates with the prime rate or a fixed rate, where you’re locked into the prime rate at the time when the loan was funded.
+Interest rates for 7(a) loans are negotiated between the borrower and the lender, but are subject to SBA maximums.
+Borrowers get either a variable interest rate, which fluctuates with the prime rate, or a fixed rate, where you’re locked into the prime rate at the time when the loan was funded.

-As of December 2022, the current prime rate is 7%.
-Each lender will charge additional interest over the prime rate, sometimes called the “spread.”
+As of June 2025, the current prime rate is 7.50%.
+Each lender will charge additional interest over the prime rate, sometimes referred to as the “spread.”
 However, the SBA sets maximum interest rates that lenders cannot exceed

-Let’s look at the maximum interest rates for variable and fixed interest rates.
+Let’s look at the maximum rates for variable and fixed interest loans.

 Variable Interest Rates